Last edited 12/25/2025

 Gordon-Conwell Theological Seminary, Master of Arts, Clinical Counseling, 2023 — My degree is a MA in Clinical Counseling and comes from a CACREP-accredited program, where I received top-quality education and research opportunities, and focused especially on complex and relational trauma.
 I graduated Cum Laude and did my practicum with Liberation Institute, providing low-cost tele-mental health services to individuals of various cultures, backgrounds, and identities.

-Gordon-Conwell Theological Seminary, Master of Arts, Religion and Spirituality, 2023 — My school was also connected to the Boston Theological Consortium, which enabled me to access resources from Harvard and many other highly rated institutions while I also pursued an MA in Religion to study spirituality and religious abuse/trauma.
-My thesis covered the topic of spiritual trauma/abuse, including how to identify it, how it develops, how to stop it, and how to heal from it.
+Gordon-Conwell Theological Seminary, Master of Arts, Religion and Spirituality, 2023 — My school was also connected to the Boston Theological Consortium, which enabled me to access resources from Harvard and many other highly rated institutions while I also pursued an MA in Religion to study spirituality and religious abuse and trauma.
+My thesis covered the topic of spiritual abuse and trauma, including how to identify it, how it develops, how to stop it, and how to heal from it.

 Frequently Asked Questions